miramar-labs/miramar-labs.github.io/_posts/2021-03-13-cuda-vscode.markdown

 Ok so back to VSCode - eventually I got it working by adding a few custom json settings files to my workspace:

-First of all, CUDA source code files have .cu and .cuh extensions... the syntax is basically C++ but with some minor additions (such as the <<< >>> brackets that mark device code blocks), so to get syntax highlighting 'mostly working' on those file types I added the following to my settings.json:
+First of all, CUDA source code files have .cu and .cuh extensions... the syntax is basically C++ but with some minor additions (such as the triple < .. >  brackets that mark device code blocks), so to get syntax highlighting 'mostly working' on those file types I added the following to my settings.json:

 __CTRL+SHIFT+P: Preferences: Open Settings (JSON)__